Curt Truninger: Work life

-After studying social sciences and art history at Munich University, he graduated with a PhD from the University of Aberdeen, where he also taught.
+After studying social sciences and art history at LMU Munich, he graduated with a PhD from the University of Aberdeen, where he also taught.
 During this time Truninger was a member of "Chatham House" the think tank officially known as the Royal Institute of International Affairs in London.
 After leaving academia, Truninger returned briefly to Switzerland, where he worked for the Swiss public broadcaster SRF.
 During the 1980s he was host of the film programme Neu im Kino, and honed his writing skills working for Swiss and German print media as a film, cultural critic, and photographer.
 He then went to Munich, where he worked for the Bavarian Public Broadcaster BR, contributing to their Foreign Affairs programmes such as Weltspiegel.

 Soon thereafter, legendary German television journalist Reinhard Hoffmeister, lured Truninger to join the team of the Arts programme Aspekte.
 At the German Broadcaster ZDF he also wrote and directed documentaries and docu-dramas.
-Concurrently he hosted the talk show "Begegnungen", which was broadcast in all of Europe's German speaking regions.
+Concurrently he hosted the talk show "Begegnungen", which was broadcast in all of Europe's German-speaking regions.
 As a respected television journalist Truninger was granted unique access to the TV series Wagner where he conducted one of the last on-camera interviews with ailing star Richard Burton.
 His freelance work includes a documentary portrait of Richard Avedon, produced in collaboration with the iconic photographer himself.

 After a brief excursion directing music videos, Truninger made the leap to feature films in 1996 with Waiting for Michelangelo, a critically acclaimed romantic comedy about four friends lucky in life but unlucky in love.
 It featured popular Canadian star Roy Dupuis, and was shot in Toronto and Lucerne.
 The film, distributed by Channel 4 in London, went on to become one of the most widely distributed Swiss films.
 Truninger also co-wrote the original screenplay with his producer Margrit Ritzmann.